Kathryn Stelmach Artuso

 20th-century literature, transatlantic modernism, Anglophone and world literature

-- Transatlantic Renaissances: Literature of Ireland and the American South, forthcoming with the University of Delaware Press, 2013.
+- Transatlantic Renaissances: Literature of Ireland and the American South.
+Newark, DE: University of Delaware Press, 2013.

 - Critical Insights: William Faulkner.
 Ed.
-Kathryn Artuso.
-Pasadena, CA: Salem Press, 2013 (forthcoming).
+Kathryn Stelmach Artuso.
+Ipswich, MA: Salem Press, 2013.

-- "Transatlantic Rites of Passage in the Friendship and Fiction of Eudora Welty and Elizabeth Bowen," forthcoming in the Eudora Welty Review.
+- “Transatlantic Rites of Passage in the Friendship and Fiction of Eudora Welty and Elizabeth Bowen.”
+Rethinking the Irish in the American South: Beyond Rounders and Reelers.
+Ed.
+Bryan Giemza.
+Jackson, MS: University of Mississippi Press, 2013.
+Reprinted from the Eudora Welty Review 4 (Spring 2012): 39-67.
 Essay was awarded the Ruth Vande Kieft Prize.

 - “Dead Deirdre?
 Myth and Mortality in the Irish Literary Revival.”
-Myth in Celtic Literatures.
 Celtic Studies Association of North America Yearbook 6.
 Dublin: Four Courts, 2007.

 - “‘September 1913’ and ‘Easter, 1916’ by William Butler Yeats.”
 World Literature and its Times for British and Irish Literature and its Times.
 Ed.
 Joyce Moss.
 Detroit: Gale Group, 2001.

 - Reporter for The Californian, a daily newspaper affiliated with the North County Times; Temecula, CA, 1997.
 Readership: approximately 100,000.
-Completed over 125 news and features articles as the beat reporter covering the town of Murrieta, CA, averaging two articles per day and averaging three to four articles each Saturday as the sole reporter.
+Completed over 125 news and features articles as the beat reporter covering the town of Murrieta, CA.

 - Staff writer for the Lexington Herald-Leader, Lexington, KY, Spring 1995.